luk036/ellipsoid-method/ell-review.md

 ### Cholesky decomposition Algorithm

-The Cholesky decomposition, also known as Cholesky factorization, is a method used in linear algebra to decompose a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose¹.
-This decomposition is useful for efficient numerical solutions, such as Monte Carlo simulations¹.
+The Cholesky factorization method is employed in linear algebra to decompose a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose¹.
+This factorization is beneficial for efficient numerical solutions, including Monte Carlo simulations¹.

-The Cholesky decomposition of a Hermitian positive-definite matrix A is a decomposition of the form A = LL*, where L is a lower triangular matrix with real and positive diagonal entries, and L* denotes the conjugate transpose of L¹.
-Every Hermitian positive-definite matrix (and thus also every real-valued symmetric positive-definite matrix) has a unique Cholesky decomposition¹.
+The Cholesky decomposition of a Hermitian positive-definite matrix A is a unique decomposition where A = LL*, with L being a lower triangular matrix containing real and positive diagonal entries, and L* representing the conjugate transpose of L¹.
+Every real-valued symmetric positive-definite matrix and Hermitian positive-definite matrix have a Cholesky decomposition¹.

-If A is a real matrix (hence symmetric positive-definite), the decomposition may be written as A = LLT, where L is a real lower triangular matrix with positive diagonal entries¹.
+If A is a real matrix that is symmetric positive-definite, it can be decomposed as A = LLT.
+Here, L is a real lower triangular matrix that has positive diagonal entries¹.

-The Cholesky decomposition is generally twice as efficient as the LU decomposition for solving systems of linear equations when it is feasible².

-The **Cholesky decomposition** and the **LDLT decomposition** are both methods used in linear algebra to decompose a matrix, but they are used in different contexts and have different properties¹².
+The Cholesky and LDLT decompositions are matrix decomposition methods used in linear algebra for different purposes, with distinct properties¹².

-- **Cholesky decomposition**: This method decomposes a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose¹.
-It's generally faster and more numerically stable than the LDLT decomposition³.
-However, it requires the input matrix to be positive-definite¹.
+The Cholesky decomposition involves decomposing a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose¹.
+It is typically faster and more numerically stable than the LDLT decomposition³.
+However, the input matrix must be positive-definite¹ for this to work.

-- **LDLT decomposition**: This is a variant of the LU decomposition that is valid for positive-definite symmetric matrices².
-The LDLT decomposition can be applied to a broader range of matrices (we don't need a matrix to be positive-definite)¹.
-It decomposes a matrix into the product of a lower triangular matrix, a diagonal matrix, and the transpose of the lower triangular matrix².
-The LDLT decomposition is just as fast as Cholesky decomposition, but it avoids performing any square roots and is therefore faster and more numerically stable³.
+The LDLT decomposition, a variant of the LU decomposition that applies to positive-definite symmetric matrices², is more versatile as it can be applied to a wider range of matrices and does not require them to be positive-definite¹.
+The LDLT decomposition factors a matrix into the product of a lower triangular matrix, a diagonal matrix, and the transpose of the lower triangular matrix².
+This decomposition is as fast as Cholesky decomposition but does not require any square roots, making it faster and more numerically stable³.

 $$\begin{aligned}
 \mathbf{A} = \mathbf{LDL}^\mathsf{T} & =